MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/layers.md

    ![Tap check box](media/nested-folder.png "Tap check box")

-   The following table shows some tips for working with layers
+   The following table shows some tips for working with layers:

    |To expand or collapse a layer|To select all unselected layers|To show or hide all layers|
    |--------------------------------------------|----------------------------------------|-----------------------------------------|